Consultation services for youth and families in Westmount, QC

 Services are provided in both French and English.

 I completed my studies in clinical psychology at Mc Gill University.
 After obtaining a B.A, I was trained in applied Behavioral Analysis (ABA) while working with autistic children in a residential treatment center for two years.
 Then, my doctoral research project examined the impact of a parent-implemented cognitive-behavioral intervention for toddlers with autistic spectrum disorders.
-Following this, I completed the three-year Child and Adolescent Psychotherapy Training Program (Psychiatry Department, Montreal Children’s Hospital – Mc Gill) and also followed the Argyle Institute post-graduate program for three years.
-I have worked in a pediatric hospital setting for 20 years and was involved with various medical wards as well as psychiatry.
-A bilingual private practice for youth and families was started in 1995.
+Following this, I completed the three-year Child and Adolescent Psychotherapy Training Program (Montreal Children’s Hospital, Psychiatry Department – Mc Gill) and also followed the Argyle Institute post-graduate program for three years.
+I have worked in a pediatric hospital setting for over 30 years and was involved with various medical wards as well as psychiatry.
+A bilingual private practice for youth, adults and families was started in 1995.

-As a clinical psychologist, my goal is to listen attentively to your concerns, analyze various contextual aspects, and collaboratively delineate working goals.
-While we cannot change difficult situations from the past, we can work together to better understand and resolve challenges in order to experience a more fulfilling and meaningful life.
-I rely on an integrated combination of techniques that target beliefs, feelings and actions, through individual, parental, or family consultations.
-I am an active therapist who focuses on the here and now, as well as an understanding of how our past experiences can shape our current functioning.
-A cognitive-behavioural and psychodynamic framework generally guides my individual work, while systemic and behavioural modification principles are used in parental and family interventions.
-In addition to, and in conjunction with these well known intervention approaches, I also use art and play techniques with children and teens.
+The goal of a consultation is to attentively listen to your concerns, analyze various contextual aspects, and delineate working goals that will foster personal growth.
+The clinical work focuses on the here and now, while considering how past experiences shaped current functioning.
+I rely on an array of techniques that target beliefs, feelings and actions through individual or family consultations.
+My theoretical orientation is integrative and interactive.
+Thus, a cognitive-behavioral and humanist framework generally guides individual work, while systemic and behavior modification principles are used in parental and family interventions.
+In addition to, and in conjunction with these well-known intervention approaches, I also use art and play techniques with children.